Setup

 go build -o build/owlistic cmd/main.go

-Before running the backend, ensure PostgreSQL and Kafka are available.
+Before running the server, ensure PostgreSQL and NATS are available.
 You can use Docker Compose for this:

 # From the project root directory